 When you head to the gym, you face the tough decision of pedaling up a frenzy in a cycling class or shaking your booty on the fitness room floor.
 Which workout is going to give you the better bang for your exercise buck?

 Zumba and indoor cycling both provide a high-energy workout that burns a lot of calories in a small amount of time.
-Both types of exercise are also adaptable for a variety of age groups and fitness levels.
+You can adapt them for a variety of age groups and fitness levels.
 However, there are several key differences between the two that may make one more desirable than the other for your own exercise program.

-Zumba and indoor cycling are both flexible workouts, and the amount of calories burned varies from person to person.
-Generally speaking, Zumba burns between 350 and 900 calories per hour, according to Zumba of Michigan.
+The calories burned in Zumba and indoor cycling depend on your intensity; hit it hard and sizzle more calories.
+Generally speaking, Zumba burns between 350 and 900 calories per hour.
 The average person typically burns about 400 to 500 calories per 40-minute workout in an indoor cycling class.
-As with any workout, your weight, body type and the intensity level of your workout will determine how many calories you burn.
+As with any workout, your weight, body type and the intensity level of your workout ultimately determine how many calories you burn.

 The Zumba Workout